 Agile is Faster and Smaller

-Other software development methods focus on the pre-designed process of knowing the requirements of customers, planning the development, designing the software, building the product, testing, and end result delivery.
-This takes a couple of months or years even.
+Other software development methods focus on the pre-designed process of knowing customers’ requirements, planning the development, designing the software, building the product, testing, and result delivery.
+This takes a couple of months or even years.
 But Agile focuses on deploying the first progress in a couple of weeks or the entire piece of software in a couple of months.

-The Agile Methodology Focuses on Customer and Result
+The Agile Methodology Focuses on the Customer and the Result

 With Agile best practices incorporated across the enterprise, they will deliver quality products to the clients on time to make them happy.
 Happy customers are the main reason for the popularity of Agile.
-In the Agile process, customers are involved in the whole process so that they can get updates on their products and make sure that they are meeting their requirements.
+In the Agile process, customers are involved in the whole process to get updates on their products and ensure they meet their requirements.

 Scrum, Kanban, eXtreme Programming (XP), Dynamic Systems Development Method (DSDM), Feature Driven Development (FDD), Adaptive Software Development (ASD), Lean Software Development (LSD), and Crystal are the methods of Agile software development.
 The most popular Agile practices used are Scrum and eXtreme Programming (XP).

 Agile is aimed at enhancing productivity, and therefore, it creates a specific culture to be focused on productivity.
 The transparent nature of Agile has made it easy for the teams to understand its iteration’s goal clearly.

 A Critical Method in Agile: INVEST

 Another crucial factor in Agile’s productivity is INVEST.
 It’s an acronym for a checklist.
 Let’s elaborate on this.

 Independent, Negotiable, Valuable, Estimable, Small stories, and Testable